transposit-connectors/mc-transposit-eng/runbooks/debug_connector_test.md

 1. We updated a connector and it caused the test to break
 2. The api for the connector chnaged and we need to update the connector

-You can try to debug the connector yourself or [Create a Jira and assign it to Daisie](https://console.transposit.com/mc/t/transposit-eng/actions/create_jira_for_daisie)
+You can try to debug the connector yourself or [Create a Jira for Daisie](https://console.transposit.com/mc/t/transposit-eng/actions/create_jira_for_daisie)